heroiclabs/nakama/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!---
 `nakama --version` will show the version of the server.
-`cockroach version` will show the version of the Cockroach database server.
-Use `nakama doctor` to collect diagnostics on the server and environment and submit it with your report if possible.
 -->
 - Nakama: X.X.X
 - Database: X.X.X